mulle-sde/mulle-craft/README.md

 end
 ```

-## Typical usage with no package manager
+## mulle-install with no package manager

 **mulle-install** will do it all for you in URL mode: